This post contains affiliate links.

 We ended the afternoon in town catching the end of a local fútbol match and, of course, with a few more cups of coffee in the square.

 I’m convinced time forgot it was there and has continued to pass by without it.
 If you want to decompress, destress, and get away from it all, Jardín is certainly the place to do it.

-Now I’m back in rainy Medellin, and our time spent in the colonial town is staring to feel just like a dream.
-Adios, Jardín.
-Te amo mucho.
+Now I’m back in rainy Medellin, and our time spent in the colonial town is starting to feel just like a dream.